Bad breath (halitosis, or oral malodor) is when an unpleasant odor emanates from the mouth.

 Some of the diseases that can cause bad breath include:

-- diabetic ketoacidosis, a potentially life-threatening condition that occurs when you do not have enough insulin to process the sugars in your body
+- diabetic ketoacidosis, a potentially life-threatening condition that occurs when you don’t have enough insulin to process the sugars in your body

 - some cancers